 Ok, the conference is always about technologies: new trends, new tools, and new deployments.
-For an expo that has its hallmark in the cable industry, you would expect DOCSIS 3.1 or distributed and centralized CCAP chassis to dominate the themes of the event.
-And yes, they did indeed, with educational and informational workshops about the trials now and the plans for the coming year when real world deployments start.
+For an expo that has its hallmark in the cable industry, you would expect DOCSIS 3.1 or distribute and centralized CCAP chassis to dominate the themes of the event.
+And yes, they did indeed, with educational and informational workshops about the trials now and the plans for the coming year when real-world deployments start.
 It’s about bandwidth; DOCSIS 3.1 will unleash gigabit speeds of bandwidth that both you and I will get to enjoy.

 All of these are happening, and they’re happening at an exponential rate of speed.
 As the CEO of CableLabs, Phil McKinney, opined, “It’s exponential.
 Exponential technologies, exponential memory storage (growth)…”

 But that’s not the only reason why the word stuck with me.
 It started with technologies, but it didn’t (and shouldn’t) end there.